Studies in patients with spinal muscular

 §Low patient numbers (n=5) at 30 months preclude meaningful interpretation at this time point.

-CHOP-ATTEND=Children's Hospital of Philadelphia Adult Test of Neuromuscular Disorders; CHOP INTEND=Children's Hospital of Philadelphia Infant Test of Neuromuscular Disorders; SMA=spinal muscular atrophy.
+CHOP-ATTEND, Children’s Hospital of Philadelphia Adult Test of Neuromuscular Disorders; CHOP INTEND, Children’s Hospital of Philadelphia Infant Test of Neuromuscular Disorders; EAP, Expanded Access Program; SD, standard deviation; SMA, spinal muscular atrophy.

-RULM score improved compared with baseline at each time point4
+RULM score improved compared with baseline at each time point2

 • Mean age: 27 years (SD, 14; range, 5-66 years)